openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        Possible values

-        A string containing the full path to the desired configuration directory
+       * A string containing the full path to the desired configuration directory

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``rate_limit_burst`` = ``0``